-Traveling with someone with dementia can be challenging and stressful.
-People with Alzheimer’s disease often have difficulty with new environments, new people, change in routine, change of time zone, noise, and fatigue.
-Therefore it is usually better to travel in the early stages of the disease, as the person is less likely to become disoriented, agitated, or distressed than in the later stages.
+People with Alzheimer’s disease or dementia often have difficulty with new environments, new people, change in routine, change of time zone, noise, and fatigue.
+These challenges can usually be managed more easily in the early stages of the disease, as the person is less likely to become disoriented, agitated, or distressed than in the later stages.
 Someone who requires assistance with bathing, dressing, and toileting will probably have significant problems with traveling, even with short trips.
 Also, people with behavioral problems such as paranoia or delusions will likely have difficulty with traveling.

-Caregivers should assess themselves to make sure that they are prepared to travel with someone with dementia.
+Caregivers should also be honest about how prepared you feel to travel with someone with dementia.
 While traveling, caregivers will need to manage unexpected events and challenging behaviors, sometimes in public.
 They may face many stressful situations and lack of sleep.
-It’s important to have realistic expectations.
-They must show patience and flexibility in their plans.
+It’s important to have realistic expectations, be patient and have flexibility in your plans.

-1. When traveling, take copies of important documents and information with you.
-This should include:
+2. When packing, make copies of important documents and information to take with you, including:

 - Emergency contact information